 - If the LA is unable to offer any of your preferences, it will offer an alternative school place if your child does not already attend a Swindon school and you have provided evidence of your Swindon address.
 This will be the nearest school with an place available.

 - The applications are considered in process periods and a calendar of dates is below.
 This shows when applications are considered and offers are made.
-On the whole, offers are made every 6 school weeks.
+On the whole, offers are made every six school weeks.

-Please note that any Swindon resident wishing to apply for a school outside of the Swindon area, should contact the Local Authority where the school is situated in order to understand any locally agreed admissions procedures.
+Please note that any Swindon resident wishing to apply for a school outside the Swindon area, should contact the Local Authority where the school is situated in order to understand any locally agreed admissions procedures.
 The application should not be submitted to Swindon Borough Council.
-Any applications will be sent on to the relevant authority
+Any applications will be sent on to the relevant authority.

 Questions frequently asked for transfers during the school year

 I am moving into Swindon how do I apply for a school place?

 To apply for a place in a Swindon School you will need to complete an in-year application form.
 You can apply at any point, however if you do not have a confirmed address (in the form of a signed tenancy agreement or solicitor’s letter confirming exchange of contracts), we will consider your application using your current address.
 As soon as you have proof, please send this to us.
 If we are unable to offer any of your preferences, we cannot offer an alternative school until you have a confirmed address.

 How long does it take to process my application form?